edgecollective/edge-blog/airbox/index.md

 ![](/img/co2/corsi_impact.png)

-One of the 'DIY Air filters' described below can typically deliver the equivalent of about **600 CFM** (cubic feet per minute) of virus-free air to a room -- this is also referred to as the "Clean Air Delivery Rate" (CADR).
+One of the 'DIY Air filters' described below can typically deliver the equivalent of about **600 CFM** (cubic feet per minute) of 'cleaned' air to a room -- this is also referred to as the "Clean Air Delivery Rate" (CADR).
 This estimate is based on the cubic feet per minute that flow through the fan on the device, multiplied by 'removal rate' percentage for the filters.

 When the air purifier 'cleans' this volume of air and recirculates it back into a room, we can think of this as effectively increasing the ACH in the room.